21centuryweather/21st-Century-Weather-Software-Wiki/gadi/quarto.md

 module load conda/analysis3-XX.XX
 ```

-If you want to make sure you are always using the same conda environment when you render the file (for reproducibility or maybe because your code only works with specif versions of the modules) you can add the following line to the YAML header:
+If you want to make sure you are always using the same conda environment when you render the file (for reproducibility or maybe because your code only works with specific versions of the modules) you can add the following line to the YAML header:

 ```yaml
 ---